lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 1. Click **[!UICONTROL Continue to integration details]** to view the integration information.

-   Copy the **API Key** and **Client Secret** key.
+   Copy the **[!UICONTROL API Key]**

+   Click **[!UICONTROL Retrieve Client Secret]** and copy the Client Secret key.

    ![API Key, Client Secret, and payload information of an integration](assets/create-new-integration3.png)

 1. Navigate to **[!UICONTROL JWT]** tab, and copy the **[!UICONTROL JWT payload]**.

-   This API Key, Client Secret key, and JWT payload information will be used to create IMS configuration on your local machine.
+   The API Key, Client Secret key, and JWT payload information will be used to create IMS configuration on your local machine.

 ### Create IMS Technical Account Configuration {#create-ims-account-configuration}